kamilfranek/kamilfranek.github.io/_posts/2018-10-21-visualization-of-2017-FAANG-financial-statements.md

     </a>
 </figure>

-Several weeks ago I published an article about <a href="/how-to-redesign-your-income-statement/">how to visually redesign the income statement using waterfall chart </a> and I also added a couple of examples using publicly traded companies, btween them were also two FAANG companies (Apple & Amazon).
+Several weeks ago I published an article about <a href="/how-to-redesign-your-income-statement/">how to visually redesign the income statement using waterfall chart </a> and I also added a couple of examples using publicly traded companies.
+Between the examples were also two FAANG companies (Apple & Amazon).
 If you haven't checked it out, I highly recommend it as a first step before you continue further.

-This article will be about application of what I preached in the previous one for all five FAANG companies.
-Currently I will focus only on income statement visualization and some basic overview of the main P&L dynamics for each company.
+This article will be about applying of what I preached previously for all five FAANG companies.
+Currently, I will focus only on income statement visualization and some basic overview of the main P&L dynamics for each company.

 FAANG companies are technological giants, but it doesn't mean they are similar.
 Quite far from that.
 You have income generating giant Apple with quite limited growth opportunities.
 There are also Amazon & Netflix that are mainly about minimum profits and lot of growth potential.
 Alphabet (Google) and Facebook stand somewhere between.

 ## #1 Facebook
 Facebook is a social media giant.
-It owns also Instagram and WhatsApp.
-It is hard to find company with highe operation margin (50% in 2017).
+It also owns Instagram and WhatsApp.
+It is hard to find a company with a higher operating margin (50% in 2017).

 <figure>
     <a href="/assets/images/waterfall_income_statement_2017_fb.png">